StarRocks/starrocks/docs/deployment/helm.md

       ```Bash
       $ helm search repo starrocks-community
       NAME                                    CHART VERSION    APP VERSION  DESCRIPTION
-      starrocks-community/kube-starrocks        1.6.1                2.5.4              kube-starrocks collects Kubernetes manifests, s...
+      starrocks-community/kube-starrocks      1.8.0            3.1-latest   kube-starrocks includes two subcharts, starrock...
+      starrocks-community/operator            1.8.0            1.8.0        A Helm chart for StarRocks operator
+      starrocks-community/starrocks           1.8.0            3.1-latest   A Helm chart for StarRocks cluster
       ```

-2. Use the default **[values.yaml](https://github.com/StarRocks/helm-charts/blob/main/charts/kube-starrocks/values.yaml)** of the Helm Chart to deploy the StarRocks Operator and StarRocks cluster, or create a YAML file to customize your deployment configurations.
+2. Use the default **[values.yaml](https://github.com/StarRocks/starrocks-kubernetes-operator/blob/main/helm-charts/charts/kube-starrocks/values.yaml)** of the Helm Chart to deploy the StarRocks Operator and StarRocks cluster, or create a YAML file to customize your deployment configurations.
    1. Deployment with default configurations

       Run the following command to deploy the StarRocks Operator and the StarRocks cluster which consists of one FE and one BE: